PC Power Supply Calculator

 Frequently Asked Questions

 PSU capacity degrades over time as capacitors age.
-A brand-new 500 W PSU might deliver 500 W reliably, but after 3 years of use, especially under heat, effective capacity can drop 10-20%.
+A brand-new 500 W PSU might deliver 500 W reliably, but after 3 years of use, especially under heat, effective capacity can drop 10 to 20 percent.
 Component peak draw during startup and heavy load spikes also exceeds the rated TDP.
-A CPU running at 95 W TDP can pull 130-150 W during a benchmark.
+A CPU running at 95 W TDP can pull 130 to 150 W during a benchmark.
 Running a PSU near its maximum continuously shortens its lifespan significantly and increases failure risk.
-A PSU operating at 50-80% of rated capacity runs cooler, quieter, and lasts longer.
+A PSU operating at 50 to 80 percent of rated capacity runs cooler, quieter, and lasts longer.

 What is TDP and is it the same as actual power draw?